rcw3bb/sample-llm-transformers/README.md

 This project demonstrates a sample project that utilizes a Large Language Model (LLM).
 The application uses Hugging Face models.

-This project consists of two main components:
+This project consists of four main components:

 1. **Sentiment Analysis**: A custom sentiment analysis model using the `DistilBERT` transformer model.
 2. **Text Generation**: A text generation pipeline using the `GPT-2` model.
+3. **Text Summarization**: A text summarization pipeline using the `T5` model.
+4. **Question Answering**: A question answering system using the `RoBERTa` model.

 ## Requirements

 - Python 3.10.x
+- Poetry

 ## Installation